Volunteering with 4-H

-IMPORTANT: Submitting the orientation reporting form notifies staff that you have completed orientation.
+IMPORTANT: Submit an orientation reporting form, which notifies staff that you have completed this step.

 NEW FOR 2017-2018:

 Volunteers only need to renew once every 3 years.

 2) Safety of Minors training

 Things to Note:

 - Emails or letters were sent to volunteers in September 2017 to let you know if you needed to renew or not.

 - Enrollment opened September 16, 2017.